everx-labs/sdk-samples/core-examples/node-js/collections/README.md

   - show top 10 balance_delta transactions in last 7 days
 - perform aggregation query:
   - number of accounts with specified code_hash
-  - number of transactions of my account
+  - number of transactions of an account
+  - total fee paid by an account
-  - total value withdrawn from my account
+  - total value withdrawn from an account
-  - total value received to my account
+  - total value received to an account

 Read more about collections here: https://docs.everos.dev/ever-sdk/reference/ever-os-api/query_language